-Under the Sharesave plan, Executive Directors and other eligible employees are invited to make regular monthly contributions into a Sharesave plan operated by Equiniti.
-On completion of the three- or five-year contract period, ordinary shares in Land Securities Group PLC may be purchased at a price based upon the middle market price on the three dealing days immedately preceding the date of invitation less 20% discount.
-There were no awards exercised during the year (2020: weighted average share price of exercises 944p).
-The estimated fair value of awards granted during the year under the scheme was £1m (2020: £nil).
+Under the Sharesave Plan, Executive Directors and other eligible employees are invited to make regular monthly contributions into a Sharesave plan operated by Equiniti.
+On completion of the three- or five-year contract period, ordinary shares in Land Securities Group PLC may be purchased at a price based upon the middle market price on the three dealing days immediately preceding the date of invitation less 20% discount.
+The weighted average share price at the date of exercise for awards exercised during the year was 717p (2022: 764p).
+The estimated fair value of awards granted during the year under the scheme was £1m (2022: £1m).

-Restricted Share Option Plan (RSP)
+Restricted Share Plan (RSP)

 The RSP started in the year ended 31 March 2020.
 It is open to qualifying management level employees with awards granted as nil cost options.
 Awards are discretionary and are granted over ordinary shares of Land Securities Group PLC at the middle market price on the day immediately preceding date of grant.
 Awards normally vest after three years and are not subject to performance conditions.
 Awards are satisfied by the transfer of shares from the EBT and lapse ten years after the date of grant.
-There were no awards exercised during the year (2020: none).
-The estimated fair value of awards granted during the year under the scheme was £1m (2020: £1m).
+The weighted average share price at the date of exercise for awards exercised during the year was 697p (2022: 787p).
+The estimated fair value of awards granted during the year under the scheme was £6m (2022: £2m).